Joey’s story didn’t finish with Friends because he soon had his spinoff series, but why was he the only member of the group to do so?

 Although Joey was the only person left unmarried at the end of Friends, he continued to date various women, and his story was carried in the spinoff series Joey.

-However, Joey raised the question of why he was the only one to receive a spinoff, and it turns out that Joey receiving his show wasn’t the initial intention.
+However, Joey questioned why he was the only one to receive a spinoff, and it turned out that Joey receiving his show wasn’t the initial intention.
 Unfortunately, Joey didn’t have the calibre and influence of Friends.

 A Rachel spinoff series, however, was never made since Aniston preferred acting in motion pictures.